rosettastone/RSTCoreDataKit/README.md

 ## About

 Apple's [Core Data](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html) framework is notoriously difficult to use, can have a steep learning curve, and involves a lot of boilerplate code just to get started.
-The goal of this library is to simplify standing up your Core Data stack so that you can quickly get started working on your model.
+The goal of this library is to simplify standing up your Core Data stack with a focus on [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) design principles so that you can quickly get started working with your model.
 It also provides utilities that make it easier to unit test your model layer.

 *The Core Data Stack (via [objc.io](http://www.objc.io/issue-4/core-data-overview.html))*